What are joint injections?

 Your knees are especially prone to osteoarthritis cartilage degeneration because they bear a lot of your body weight.
 They’re also responsible for holding you up when you stand and keeping you stable and mobile as you walk or run.
 Healthy cartilage absorbs the shock of your movements, but osteoarthritis can result in pain, stiffness, or instability.
 Joint injections improve the joint’s lubrication for smoother, more comfortable movement.

 Joint injections can help you avoid the prolonged and uncomfortable recovery of a joint replacement or repair surgery.
-However, there are some restrictions to follow after joint injections.
+However, there are some restrictions to follow.
 After each joint injection at Restore Osteo of Colorado, you should limit your activity for about 48 hours.
 Your provider may suggest that you avoid:

 The swelling and discomfort might temporarily get more intense right after your injection.
 If it persists, you should call Restore Osteo of Colorado for additional guidance.
 For the best results, you should follow aftercare instructions and stay on schedule with your joint injections.